sugisawakaito/learn_terraform/README.md

 And Addvance things What I wanna do is...

-1. make scripts (please see /scripts!) due to everyone join same project can know how's made infrastructure if I leave the project!
+1. make bash scripts (please see /scripts!) due to everyone join same project can know how's made infrastructure if I leave the project!

 schedule what I gonna make